gary918/DataPipeline/README.md

 # Technology stack
 The following Azure services are to be used to implement the data pipeline.
 ## Azure DevOps
 Azure DevOps provides developer services to support teams to plan work, collaborate on code development, and build and deploy applications.
 Developers can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
 Here we'll use Azure DevOps Services in the cloud.
-More specificlly, the following services provided by Azure DevOps will be used for setting up the solution:
+More specifically, the following services provided by Azure DevOps will be used for setting up the solution:
 - **Azure Repos** provides Git repositories for source control of your code
 - **Azure Pipelines** provides build and release services to support continuous integration and delivery of your apps
 - **Azure Artifacts** allows teams to share Maven, npm, and NuGet packages from public and private sources and integrate package sharing into your CI/CD pipelines